karelz/karelz.github.io/_includes/hiring_prague_net.md

 ### International teams working across time-zones

-Note that the teams are part of larger international teams working across time-zones (esp. in US West-coast time-zone - PT, 9 hours ahead of CET time-zone in Europe).
+Note that the teams are part of larger international teams working across time-zones (esp. in US West-coast time-zone - PT, which is 9 hours behind CET time-zone in Europe, so 9am PT is 18 CET).
 Expect, that the job will require also occasional availability in US West-coast business hours.

 It does not mean you have to work more or longer hours!